highamm/datascience234/docs/13-knn.md

 With k = 2, there is a tie between Fire and Steel.
 Come up with a way in which you might break ties in a knn algorithm.

-4. Explain what knn would use a prediction for all test observations if k equals the number of observations in the training data set.
+4. Explain what knn would use as a prediction for all test observations if k equals the number of observations in the training data set.

 5. What are some advantages for making k smaller and what are some advantages for making k larger?